Ignite Success: Empower Your Team Now

 The best test, and difficult to administer, is: do those served grow as persons; do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?
 And, what is the effect on the least privileged in society; will they benefit, or, at least, will they not be further deprived. ~Greenleaf & Spears

-To learn more about servant leadership, check out this article with an assessment to help you measure if your current leadership style aligns with servant leadership and the ten leadership characteristics.
+To learn more about servant leadership, check out this article, which includes an assessment to help you determine whether your current leadership style aligns with servant leadership and the ten leadership characteristics.

 What is your real empowerment challenge?